Harish-Khandre/essential.nvim/README.md

 # 🗿 Essential.nvim

 More than Kickstart less than LazyVim.
-All Essential plugins, options, autocmds, and keymaps (some from the great Vimeagen) with no extra bs for web dev's
+All Essential plugins, options, autocmds, and keymaps (some from the great Vimeagen) with no extra bs for web devs

 ## ⭐ Features
 - Transform your Neovim into an IDE with essentials only